Spherical functions on spherical varieties: Intertwining operators

 \begin{enumerate} \item Compute the functional equations $F_w [\Delta_{\tilde\chi}^{Y}]_{\tilde\chi} = \underline b_w^Y(\chi) [\Delta_{^w\tilde\chi}^{^w Y}]_{\tilde\chi}$. \item Express a non-zero $K$-invariant Schwartz function as a linear combination of the functions $\mathcal F_{w^{-1}} \Phi_J$, $w\in W$. \end{enumerate}

-\begin{remark} The second step is independent of the particular case that we are examining (i.e.\ independent of $H,\Psi$), and it suffices to do it once and for all.
+\begin{remark} The second step depends only on the group $G$ and is independent of the particular case that we are examining (i.e.\ independent of the subgroup $H$ or the possible ``additive'' character $\Psi$), therefore it suffices to do it once and for all.
 It would therefore be possible to retrieve it, for example, from the work of Casselman on zonal spherical functions.
-However, we construct a $K$-invariant vector in an independent way, which in the sequel will help us avoid all the mysterious cancellations which are usually found in the literature and will lead us directly to simple formulae.
+However, we construct a $K$-invariant vector in an independent way, which in the sequel will help us avoid all the mysterious cancellations which are usually found in the literature and will lead us directly to simple formulas.
 Notice also that the requirement that a linear combination of the $\mathcal F_{w^{-1}} \Phi_J$'s be non-zero is automatically satisfied for any non-trivial linear combination.
 This follows from (\ref{PhiJ}) (applied to any choice of $\HH$) and the linear independence of the characters ${^w\chi}$, for $\chi$ in general position. \end{remark}